-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Supernus Pharmaceuticals, Inc. at December 31, 2009 and 2010, and the consolidated results of their operations and their cash flows for the three years in the period ending December 31, 2010, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Supernus Pharmaceuticals, Inc. at December 31, 2010 and 2011, and the consolidated results of its operations and its cash flows for the three years in the period ended December 31, 2011, in conformity with U.S. generally accepted accounting principles.

 The accompanying financial statements have been prepared assuming that Supernus Pharmaceuticals, Inc. will continue as a going concern.
-As more fully described in Note 2, the Company has incurred recurring operating losses and negative cash flows from operations.
+As more fully described in Note 2, the Company has incurred recurring operating losses and negative cash flows from operations and will require additional capital to fund operations.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
-The 2010 financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+The 2011 financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.